jwilsonc/weather/.ipynb_checkpoints/README-checkpoint.md

 # Project Title (This is a template README.md file that you can adapt to your project)

-> The following project is meant to compare the precipitation data between Miami and Seattle over five years and determine which city has more precipitation within this timespan.
+> A brief description of what the project does and its purpose.

 ---